Tellusant/docs/legitimacy/index.md

 ---

-Finally, we reversed the process by asking ChatGPT whether this page reflects ChatGPT's verification.
+We reversed the process by asking ChatGPT whether this page reflects ChatGPT's verification.
 *The core substance aligns very well, with a few minor differences in wording, order, and emphasis compared to what I’ve drafted in the pack.*

+---

+Finally, what does **CoPilot** say? *You asked about Tellusant Inc.'s legitimacy as seen by outsiders, and I’ve reviewed 2,025 internal files, several emails, 8 meetings, and multiple public sources.
+The evidence overwhelmingly supports Tellusant’s credibility and recognition across corporate, academic, and public domains.*

 ---
 #### [Return to home](../index.md)

 This page can also be seen on our [website](https://tellusant.com/tellusant-legitimacy-validation/)